Pleasant City (West Palm Beach): History

 In 1900, land developer George Currie plotted a strip of land in the north end of West Palm Beach to provide homes for African Americans forced to leave their living quarters in the "Styx" on South County Road on Palm Beach Island.
 He called the area Pleasant City, gave the streets pleasant-sounding names, and sold the 100 x 50 lots for $150 up.

 These families, numbering more than 1000, had come to Palm Beach in the mid-1800s to extend the Florida East Coast Railroad from Juno to West Palm Beach.
 They also built the Royal Poinciana Hotel and the mansion Whitehall (now -2017- the Flagler Museum), for Standard Oil magnate Henry Morrison Flagler.

 During the twenty years of living in the "Styx" these settlers married, started families, established businesses, churches, schools, civic and fraternal organizations that extended to Pleasant City.

 Pleasant City, the oldest African-American community in West Palm Beach, is a 27-block area that had a population close to 2800 residents.
 It is bordered on the north by 23rd Street, on the north by 15th Street, on the east by Dixie Highway and on the west by the Florida East Coast Railway, which made it a stronger business area.

-Once the hub of black business and beautiful single-family homes, the area has been on the decline for several years because of hurricane damage, poorly managed public housing, and politics.
+Once the hub of black business and single-family homes, the area has been on the decline for several years because of hurricane damage, poorly managed public housing, and politics.

 Most historic landmarks have been demolished by community redevelopment efforts to prevent them having historic designation.